holidayextras/partner-api-docs/site/hxapi/de-start/bkg.md

 | NumberOfPax   | Integer   | [0-9] 2 chars  | Y          | Number of passengers. |
 | Remarks       | String    |  [A-Z0-9] 60 chars | N      | Any remarks the agent wishes to add to the booking.
 Please note, these are not passed through to the supplier. |

-§ The fields required by the carpark are returned in the availability request, in the `<RequestFlags>` element.
+NB: The fields required by the carpark are returned in the availability request, in the `<RequestFlags>` element.

 ### Request flags